Analyze acid copper plating solution

 November 23, 2017

 A. Hi Ajit,

-It doesn't make sense sulfuric acid content in acid copper bath can be directly revealed by conductivity meter as anions like sulfate, chloride and cations like sodium, copper, etc also contribute conductance hence higher conductivity not necessary implies a higher sulfuric acid concentration.
+It doesn't make sense that sulfuric acid content in acid copper bath can be directly revealed by conductivity meter as anions like sulfate, chloride and cations like sodium, copper, etc., also contribute conductance.
+Hence higher conductivity does not necessarily imply a higher sulfuric acid concentration.

 You may analyze sulfuric acid content by acid base titration.

 I agree with David.
 Conductivity is not going to help.